github-changelog-generator/github-changelog-generator/README.md

 - ***My Ruby version is very old, can I use this?***

-When your Ruby is old, and you don't want to upgrade, and your want to control which libraries you use, you can use Bundler.
+When your Ruby is old, and you don't want to upgrade, and you want to control which libraries you use, you can use Bundler.

 In a Gemfile, perhaps in a non-deployed `:development` group, add this